ven7782/AmpyFin/README.md

 ﻿# AmpyFin Trading Bot
 ![](logo.png)
 ## Overview

 This trading bot retrieves and stores NASDAQ-100 tickers, monitors market status, and prepares for trading operations during premarket and regular trading hours using the Polygon API.
-This project serves as a great starting point for individuals looking to get into algorithmic trading, featuring multiple common strategies and easy access for potential traders.
+The bot implements a ranking system for 95 trading algorithms, each initialized with a base rating of 1000.
+These rankings dynamically adjust based on each algorithm's hypothetical buy/sell decisions and resulting profitability, allowing for optimized trading strategies.

-To facilitate this, the bot is set up for paper trading, allowing users to practice and develop their strategies without risking real capital.
-To switch to live trading, simply update your API keys and adjust the trading parameters in the configuration file.
-Ensure you thoroughly test your strategies in paper trading mode before transitioning to live trading to mitigate risks.
+The bot is configured for paper trading by default, allowing you to test and refine your strategies without risking real capital.
+To transition to live trading, simply update your API keys and adjust the trading parameters in the configuration file.

 ## Features

 - Fetches NASDAQ-100 tickers during early market hours using Financial Modeling Prep API.
 - Stores tickers in a MongoDB database.
 - Monitors market status (open, closed, early hours) using Polygon API.
+- Implements a ranking system for 95 trading algorithms based on performance.
 - Logs events and errors for easy debugging.
 - Can be extended to execute custom trading strategies.

+### Algorithm Ranking System

+The bot incorporates a ranking system for 95 trading algorithms, each starting with a base score of 1000.
+These rankings are updated based on the profitability of the algorithms’ hypothetical trades.
+The system uses a coefficient calculated as:

+\[
+\left( \frac{e^e}{e^2 - 1} \right)^{2i}
+\]

+where \(i\) is the inverse of the algorithm's ranking, with the highest-ranked algorithm having \(i = 95\).
+The coefficients influence the decision weights of each algorithm, creating a dynamic system where the most profitable algorithms contribute more heavily to the bot's overall trading decisions.
+This ranking system is key to optimizing trades as market conditions change.

 ## Table of Contents